The Diamond Circle in Iceland

 In the center of the canyon stands Eyjan or "The Island".
 A hiking trail of 7km goes all around and is probably the best way to discover the place.

-Another story says that this place is the capital of hidden people, the elves.
+Icelandic folklore also states that this place is the capital of hidden people, the elves.
 Some people said that they’ve seen buildings and homes made by the elves there.

 These stories add even more charm to this place.
 And the best thing to do here is a nice and quiet hike in the woods.